cyberbotics/webots-doc/reference/supervisor.md

 The `wb_supervisor_field_remove_mf_node()` function removes a Webots node from an MF\_NODE (like if the node was manually removed from the scene tree).

+> **note**: Note that these functions are still limited in the actual Webots version.
+For example, a device imported into a Robot node doesn't reset the Robot, so the device cannot be get by using the `wb_robot_get_device()` function.